 Additionally, the interns will get to experience “Central Banking” through a program designed specifically for them which will include:

-1. hearing from various departments (e.g., Monetary Policy Group, Financial Markets Group, Financial Institutions Policy Group) within the Bank regarding central bank work and
+1) hearing from various departments (e.g., Monetary Policy Group, Financial Markets Group, Financial Institutions Policy Group) within the Bank regarding central bank work and

 Internship Details

-Internship Opportunities: 1 graduate student
+Internship Opportunities: 1 (graduate student)

-Location: Washington, D.C. / Remote
+Location: Remote and/or Washington, D.C.
+(US Headquarters)

 Open to Harvard graduate students